Weave.js

 Install the Weave.js frontend dependencies

-npm install boring-avatars lucide-react @inditextech/weave-react
+npm install @inditextech/weave-react

 Set up a global state store for the UI

-• First, install the Zustand dependency:
+• Install the Zustand dependency:

 npm install zustand